-In Panels A and B of Tables 7 to 11, I present the mean returns and the mean decomposed deviations, $\overline{D{CP_t}}$ and $\overline{D{M_t}}$ , of the 10 leveraged ETFs, for different holding periods.
+Tracking errors measure the variability of the deviations.
+It is also useful to look at whether each type of deviations are positive or negative on average, across different holding periods.
+In Panels A and B of Tables 4 to 8, I present the mean returns and the mean decomposed deviations, $\overline{D{CP_t}}$ and $\overline{D{M_t}}$, of the 10 leveraged ETFs, for different holding periods.
 Because we are dealing with daily observations, the mean returns and the deviations are small.
 Hence, to put the deviations into context, I report the mean deviation as a percentage of the mean return of the ETFs for the same holding period.
 Specifically, I calculate the mean deviation as a percentage of the absolute value of the mean return, so that a negative deviation remains a drag even though the mean return of the ETF might be negative.
-Note that $D{CP_t}$ is zero if the ETF is held for 1 day, as there is no compounding.
-In Panel C of each table, I present the correlation coefficients between $D{CP_t}$ and $D{M_t}$ , again, for different holding periods.
+Note that D{CP_t} is zero if the ETF is held for 1 day, as there is no compounding.
+In Panel C of each table, I present the correlation coefficients between D{CP_t} and D{M_t} , again, for different holding periods.

-In terms of the ETF-specific results, I begin the discussion with HXU and HXD, in Table 7.
+In terms of the ETF-specific results, I begin the discussion with HXU and HXD, in Table 4.
 Several observations can be made.
-First, for both of these S&P/TSX60 leveraged ETFs, the mean deviations due to compounding are negative, across holding periods and calendar years.
-The mean deviations due to management factors, however, can be positive or negative.
+First, for both of these S&P/TSX60 leveraged ETFs, the mean deviations due to compounding are negative, across holding periods and calendar years.19 The mean deviations due to management factors, however, can be positive or negative.
 Second, for the full sample period, 2007-2009, management factors overall had a bigger impact on HXU, while the reverse was true for HXD (when we compare the absolute value of the percentages).
 The year 2007 was an exception, when the deviations from target return came mostly from management factors for both funds.
-One may argue that since the TSX60 posted a positive return on average in 2007, the relatively large positive $\overline{D{M_t}}$ 's that year for HXD were beneficial to investors of the 2x bear ETF, because they resulted in smaller losses.
+One may argue that since the TSX60 posted a positive return on average in 2007, the relatively large positive $\overline{D{M_t}}$'s that year for HXD were beneficial to investors of the 2x bear ETF, because they resulted in smaller losses.
 This would be true if an investor held HXD for speculation purposes, and had a long position.
 However, a deviation, whether positive or negative, still represents a departure from the fund's investment objective.
 Note that the large percentages for the full sample period 2007 to 2009 (last row in Panels A and B) are due to the fact that the 2007-2009 mean returns, i.e., the denominators, were very small.
-The mean returns over the three years were very small because of the sharp reversal in the stock market from one year to the next; this is related to the "flat-return" effect that was explained in Section II.
-In terms of the relationship between $D{CP_t}$ and $D{M_t}$ over time, the correlation coefficients in Panel C are all fairly low.
-Hence, $D{CP_t}$ and $D{M_t}$ tend not to reinforce each other, which should be welcoming news to investors.
+The mean returns over the three years were very small because of the sharp reversal in the stock market from one year to the next;20 this is related to the "flat-return" effect that was explained in Section II.
+In terms of the relationship between D{CP_t} and D{M_t} over time, the correlation coefficients in Panel C are all fairly low.
+Hence, D{CP_t} and D{M_t} tend not to reinforce each other, which should be welcoming news to investors.

-&lt;sup>16The only exception was HXU in 2008, for the 63-day (three-month) holding period.
+19The only exception was HXU in 2008, for the 63-day (three-month) holding period.